quii/learn-go-with-tests/select.md

 Our tests now wont compile because we're not supplying a timeout

-Before rushing in to add this default value to both our tests let's just listen to them.
+Before rushing in to add this default value to both our tests let's _listen to them_.

 - Do we care about the timeout in the "happy" test?
 - The requirements were explicit about the timeout